Computer keyboard with a green renewal button

 Renewals 2024

-Log into your Licensee Portal to update your Personal Information page and your Employment Information page.
+Log into your Licensee Portal to keep your Personal Information and Employment Information current.
 Be sure you are using the email address on file with the Board to log into your Licensee Portal, failure to do so may result in duplicate accounts.
 Use the "Reset Password" option as needed.

 Hourglass